chinchalinchin/scrilla/README.md

 26. Document how to use objects and functions in shell/scripts.

 27. Raise Exceptions instead of returning False when functions fail.
 See #4: https://deepsource.io/blog/8-new-python-antipatterns/

+28. Wire sharpe ratio maximization into <i>/api/optimize</i> using the new query parameter, <b>sharpe</b>.

+29. Return <b>sharpe ratio</b> with response at <i>/api/risk-return</i>.
+Considering returning the portfolio beta, as well.
+We'll see.
+Functionality exists, just needs wired in.

 ### NOTES